50 Fabulous Marijuana Facts You Had No Idea About

 34. You could be allergic to marijuana without knowing it.

 As one of the most important and interesting facts about marijuana, due to its (il)legal status, it’s difficult to determine what percentage of the population is allergic to it.
 The symptoms are similar to any other allergies: sneezing, watery eyes, nasal running.
+Usually, marijuana or hemp workers are the first to experience it.
 What is more, sometimes barely touching the plant causes an allergic reaction on the skin.

 35. Jesus used marijuana to cure the ill.